harshamalhotra/existingDS-gitlab/contents/components/tooltip.md

 ### Content

 - Should be short and concise.
+Complete sentences are not required.
 - Shouldn’t repeat information that is shown near the referring element.

 ### Accessibility